HASKI-RAK/paper/NodeGradeEvaluation/README.md

 ### Analysis of Benchmarking Results
 In the folder `benchmark_results_analysis/` you can access our source code that we used to anaylse the benchmark results in detail.
 The repository is structured in a way that is maximizing transparency and reproducibility.
-Pease consult the corresponding [README](benchmark_results_analysis/README.md) for furhter information.
+Pease consult the corresponding [README](benchmark_results_analysis/README.md) for further information.

 ### Interviews
 In the folder `interviews/` you will find the qualitative interviews with students.